Velisca/IntrotoInternet/README.md

 OSI 7 Layers: P D N T S P A
 Physical Layer; Data Link Layer; Network Layer; Transport Layer; Session Layer; Physical Layer(jpg, html, etc); Application Layer(the one we see)

+### Week 4: HTTP Status Code
+1xx = Informational responses.
+Request received and being processed
+2xx = Successful responses
+Everything is okay and as you wanted
+3xx = Redirection responses
+4xx = Client Errors
+"Villains", the server cannot handle the request from the browser
+5xx = Server Errors
+It's the server's fault.
+Check the server it might be down/overloaded/might not have the resources it needed

 ## 作業連結區🎖️
 HW1 ----> [Autobiography](https://velisca.github.io/get-to-know-me/)